A1 = 4 levels with Inspire 1 = 96 hours

 Ask for information and express obligation;

-Talk about online activities and services;
+Talk about online services and digital practices;

 Make recommendations and suggestions;